jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Obi Wan In Trouble

 Midway through _Star Wars_, the ship taking Skywalker, Obi-Wan, Leia, and the rest is captured by the Death Star; the very ship the secret plans were stolen to destroy.
-It's great writing, because, the heroes have to escape it, so they can destroy it.
+It's great writing, because the heroes have to escape it, so they can destroy it.

 Well I hope you took notes Skywalker.
 Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

 See, I broke the rules.
-The Death Star shot a laser blast.
-Worst, Darth Blockbuster sent stormtroopers and I was over powered.
+Darth Blockbuster shot his Death Star and sent stormtroopers and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
 No, they over powered me because some extras joined them!

 I'm here, like Rapunzel, trapped in the Death Star, under the watch of extras.
 You have to the secret plans to the rule book.
 And now have to find its weakness, in order to free me.
 I'm being well treated and feed, other than being forced to listen to red / blue cable news.
 Can you convince the extras I'm a good guy?
 Can you save me?

 Oh what did I do?
 I downloaded a movie from the pirate bay.

 Hurry up!
-Blue / red cable news is showing a debate.
-It's on broadcast television with two minute timers!
-Why not use YouTube and let them talk!
-Now their debating climate change.
+Protestors are flying to protest climate change.
 I don't know how much longer I got, nevermind the polar bears.
 Help!

 ### Skywalker Turns on His Lightsaber